acarrou/Companion-Computer-Drone/README.md

 sudo python setup.py install
 ```

 While the Simulation is running in the background, you can use an IDE of your choice (We are using Pycharm).
-In the IDE go to the directory and use the interpreter from the dronekit repository.
+In the IDE, go to the directory and use the interpreter from the dronekit repository.
 Then run this code below that uses the Dronekit library.
 <br/>
 [Dronekit Mission Simulation Example](https://github.com/acarrou/Companion-Computer-Drone/blob/main/Dronekit-Scripts/DronekitMissionSimEx.py)
 <br/>
-Notice the code uses the IP - '127.0.0.1:14540' as this is the simulations IP.
+Notice the code uses the IP - '127.0.0.1:14540' as this is the simulation's IP.
 Run the code and see it take off!
 <br><br/>

 #### **Running Dronekit on the Pi**
-In your Raspberry Pi's terminal enter these commands:
+In your Raspberry Pi's terminal, enter these commands:

 Update Pi
 ```bash